skvadrik/re2c/src/about/about.rst

 Authors
 -------

-Originally written by Peter Bumbulis (peter@csg.uwaterloo.ca) and described in research article
+re2c was originally written by Peter Bumbulis (peter@csg.uwaterloo.ca) and described in research article
-:download:`"RE2C: a more versatile scanner generator" <1994_bumbulis_cowan_re2c_a_more_versatile_scanner_generator.pdf>` by Peter Bumbulis, Donald D. Cowan, 1994,
+`"RE2C: a more versatile scanner generator" <../1994_bumbulis_cowan_re2c_a_more_versatile_scanner_generator.pdf>`_ by Peter Bumbulis, Donald D. Cowan, 1994,
 ACM Letters on Programming Languages and Systems (LOPLAS).

-The implementation of submatch extraction in re2c is described in the article `"Tagged Deterministic Finite Automata with Lookahead" <../2017_trofimovich_tagged_deterministic_finite_automata_with_lookahead.pdf>`_ by Ulya Trofimovich, 2017.
+Since then re2c has been maintained and developed by multiple volunteers, most notably,

-Since then many people have contributed to re2c:
+Brian Young (bayoung@acm.org),

-* Brian Young      bayoung@acm.org
+Markus Boerger (helly@users.sourceforge.net),
-* Dan Nuffer       nuffer@users.sourceforge.net
+Dan Nuffer (nuffer@users.sourceforge.net)
-* Marcus Boerger   helly@users.sourceforge.net
+and Ulya Trofimovich (skvadrik@gmail.com).
-* Hartmut Kaiser   hkaiser@users.sourceforge.net
+Recent development of re2c is described in research article `"Tagged Deterministic Finite Automata with Lookahead" <../2017_trofimovich_tagged_deterministic_finite_automata_with_lookahead.pdf>`_ by Ulya Trofimovich, 2017.
-* Emmanuel Mogenet mgix@mgix.com
+Below is the list of re2c contributors: many are mentioned by their nicknames and some may be missing.
-* Ulya Trofimovich skvadrik@gmail.com
+`Let me know <skvadrik@gmail.com>`_ if you feel that this list should be amended:

-Let me know if I missed someone!
+.. include:: contributors.rst

 License
 -------